 Where tourism indeed has brought money and a whole lot of opportunities for the region, the triggered greed of a small minority and the impetuous actions of the community at large has resulted in a slow death of this place that local people were once familiar with.

 That’s all about Varkala’s history and the impacts of tourism in this travel blog.
-Next up, let’s discuss a few practical details including how to travel there what to see to what is the best time to travel.
+Now let’s discuss a few practical travel tips for Varkala including popular tourist highlights and best time to travel to Varkala.

 Places To Visit In Varkala